 EV charging explained

 There are three main types of EV charging – rapid, fast, and slow.
 These represent the power outputs, and therefore charging speeds, available to charge an EV.
 Note that power is measured in kilowatts (kW).

 Slow units (up to 3 kW) are best used for overnight charging and usually take between 6 and 12 hours for a pure-EV, or 2-4 hours for a PHEV.
 EVs charge on slow devices using a cable which connects the vehicle to a 3-pin or Type 2 socket.

 Charging on public networks

-Regional networks usually cover well defined areas such as the Midlands or the South West.
+Regional networks usually cover well defined areas such as London, Scotland, the Midlands, or the South West.
 Since a number of these are operated by or have links with national networks, it is often possible to use the points within these regional networks with a national account.
 However, the level of access depends on the network and specific charge point.

 How to charge an EV at home

 Charging at home is often the most convenient and cost effective way to recharge an EV.
 Government grants are available for the installation of home EV charge points, and a large number of companies offer a fully installed charge point for a fixed price.

 Most home chargers are either rated at 3 kW or 7 kW.
 The higher powered wall-mounted units normally cost more than the slower 3 kW option, and halve the time required to fully charge an EV.
 Many plug-in car manufacturers have deals or partnerships with charge point suppliers, and in some cases provide a free home charge point as part of a new car purchase.

 How to charge an EV at work

 Charging your electric car

 To help you understand the strengths of each particular EV model, we’ve created a number of EV charging guides for the UK’s best selling electric vehicles.
-These guides cover all aspects of charging an EV, and include models from the likes of BMW, Nissan, Renault, Tesla, and Volkswagen.
+These guides cover all aspects of charging an EV, and include models from the likes of Audi, BMW, Jaguar, Kia, Hyundai, Nissan, Renault, Tesla, and Volkswagen.